 - Cocoa Powder- Use dark cocoa powder for an even richer flavor.

-- In a microwave-safe bowl or in a small saucepan, add your coconut oil with your unsweetened chocolate.
+Start by lining an 8-inch square pan with parchment paper.
+Next, in a microwave-safe bowl or in a small saucepan, add your coconut oil with your unsweetened chocolate.
 On low heat, heat until melted.
 Whisk together until glossy.
+Slowly add the sweetener/sugar, followed by the eggs.
+Finally, add the cocoa and arrowroot powder, and whisk in until no longer grainy.
+Finally, fold through the cherries and chocolate chips.

 - Try to heat your coconut oil and unsweetened baking chocolate in a saucepan, instead of a microwave.
 It will be easier to not over-heat and you can achieve the perfect glossy texture.